tommyrharper/shared-notes/synthetix/notes.md

 - Perps on V3
 - Markets are not yet deployed - hence no incentive to move over from V2 yet
 - Plans to shift inflation towards V3 as a migration incentive
+- Teleporters to allow burning sUSD on one chain and minting on another.
+  - Could be expanded to all synths
+- Cross chain pool synthesis
+  - Vision to make synthetix behave across all chains as a single system with shared homogenous liquidity
+  - SIP-312 enables Markets and Pools on all chains know the current state of the combined collateral across all chains
+  - Perps markets deployed to all chains will be able to utilise liquidity on op and l1 eth
+  - Crosschain Pools require both CCIP Write and Chainlink Functions to be deployed to all networks that require this feature
+- Permissionless Pools and Markets - the End Game
+  - Currently only the spartan council can create and administer pools and markets
+  - Plan is to make this entirely permissionless

 ## v3GM